MISP/misp-vagrant/README.rst

 Deployment of the MISP with Vagrant
 ===================================

 This script is a work in progress!
+Almost working :-)

+TODO:

+* check the GPG key generation;
+* check the generation of the SSL certificate;
+* make the background workers start on boot;
+* apache.24.misp.ssl seems to be missing;
+* provide more options through variables (for the gpg keys, etc.).

 Installation of VirtualBox and Vagrant
 --------------------------------------